 Mount Isa Market Snapshot

-Mount Isa’s passenger mix is predominately business based accounting for 48% of all travel.
-The visiting friends and relatives market (VFR) accounts for 24% of travellers.
+Mount Isa’s passenger mix is predominantly business based, accounting for 82% of all travel.
+The visiting friends and relatives market (VFR) accounts for 9% of travellers.
 There is a high frequency of travel in Mount Isa due to the nature of the fly in fly out (FIFO) market as well as the region’s remoteness.